 The virus should treated in a similar way to other viral infections says Dr Tang.
 “Have plenty of rest and lots of fluids.
 For sore throat/high temperature, children’s paracetamol or ibuprofen can ease flu-like symptoms,” he says.
 If you’re unsure, check with your pharmacist or doctor.

 Can a child go to school with slapped cheek syndrome?

 “After the rash appears, a child doesn’t have to stay off school as they are no longer infectious,” says Dr Tang.
 “However, you should always inform the school when your child has, or has had, slapped cheek syndrome.”

 Slapped cheek during pregnancy

-Pregnant women are the biggest concern when it comes to slapped cheek syndrome, so if you get the infection in pregnancy and you’ve not had it before, it can – especially in the early part of pregnancy – increase the risk of miscarriage.
-However, most pregnant women who get infected have healthy babies.
+Pregnant women are the biggest concern when it comes to slapped cheek syndrome.
+If you get the infection in pregnancy and you’ve not had it before, it can increase the risk of miscarriage, especially in the early part of pregnancy.
+However, most pregnant women who get infected do go on to have healthy babies.

 You should see your doctor if you think you have been infected with parvovirus B19 – a blood test can then check for antibodies and if you’re in the early stages of pregnancy, you will be monitored by ultrasound.
 If you’re not sure if you or your child has slapped cheek syndrome or another infection, it’s always best to seek medical advice to check.